 The Iraqi Mirage F1EQs saw a good deal of combat -- on the losing end of the battle.
 Three F1EQs were shot down by US Air Force (USAF) F-15 Eagles firing AIM-7 Sparrow AAMs on 17 January 1991, with one more lost in an accident while mixing it up with a USAF F-111 Aardvark strike aircraft on the same day.
 The Mirage F1EQ was the first Iraqi aircraft to be lost in air combat in the war.

 Two more F1EQs were shot down by USAF F-15s on 19 January, with another two lost to a single Saudi F-15 on 24 January; there were USAF aircraft that could have been vectored against the two F1EQs, but the decision was made that it would be good for Saudi morale if a Saudi pilot did the job.
 One final kill on an F1EQ was scored by a USAF F-15 on 27 January.
 That left the final score of F1EQ versus F-15s as 0:8, not counting the F1EQ lost in an accident.
-The contest was clearly unequal, but Iraqi handling of air combat in the conflict was unbelievably timid, and the F1EQs might have done a bit better for themselves with better leadership and piloting.
+The contest was clearly unequal -- but Iraqi handling of air combat in the conflict was unbelievably timid, and the F1EQs might have done a bit better for themselves with more inspired leadership and piloting.

 At least one F1EQ was lost on the ground in an airstrike by British Royal Air Force Tornados on 17 January, being destroyed by a JP233 cluster bomb.
 At the end of the month, in a move that still remains baffling, most of the Iraqi Air Force, including 24 Mirage F1s, fled to Iran, Iraq's bitter enemy.
 The Mirage F1s languished in Iranian service -- but a refurbishment and upgrade program named Project HABIBI was begun in 2007 or so, with a number of these machines having been redelivered.